KaSchr/CSVP_Code_Supplement/README.md

-# Code and Data Supplement for Research Paper entitled "Data-driven competitor-aware positioning in on-demand vehicle rental networks"
+# CSVP_Code_Supplement

-## Description
+This repository contains the code and data supplement for the research paper entitled __"Data-driven competitor-aware positioning in on-demand vehicle rental networks"__.

-This repository contains comprehensive data and code samples to facilitate replication and benchmark analyses based on the research paper entitled "Data-driven competitor-aware positioning in on-demand vehicle rental networks".
-In particular it contains (1) sample real-world data for xxxx, (2) Julia code of the optimization model and (3) Julia code of the simulation framework.
+The provided data and code samples are intended to facilitate replication and benchmark analyses of the presented research.
+In particular it contains (1) sample real-world carsharing and contextual data for a full week, (2) Julia code of the optimization model and (3) Julia code of the simulation framework.

 For ease of use, all code has been compiled into a single jupyter notebook (.ipynb) with extensive annotations and descriptions.

-## Instructions
+## Requirements

-Before executing the code make sure to set up the environment correctly.
-The code is tested for `Julia  Version 1.5.3` with the following installed packages.
+All code has been tested for `Julia  Version 1.5.3` with the following installed packages.

 - "CSV"          => v"0.8.3"
 - "GLPK"         => v"0.14.6"